Skip to main content

 • Values can be set manually or populated via integrations

-Via API Integration:
+Via API or CRM Integration:

 • Include custom data in your API calls